KaiAlan/Web-Development-Projects/README.md

 # Web-Development-Projects
-As I'm starting out in this web-dev domain, here are some my projects
+As I'm starting out in this web-dev domain, here are some of my projects